phpandrew/php-sts-temp-credentials/README.md

 - Click the user you want to access
 - Click the **Security credentials** tab
 - Located under **Access Keys** will be your existing keys.
+-
+If you did not record your access secret, you will need to generate a new one using the **Create access key** button.

 ## Locating your RoleArn
 - Click **Roles** under your aws account
 - Click the admin group you want to access
 - Copy the Role ARN at the top of the page.

-If you did not record your access secret, you will need to generate a new one using the **Create access key** button.

 ## Enter your credentials
 At the bottom of signaturev4.php, modify the following lines with your credentials
 - $accessKey = Your access key you generated in the above step
 - $secretKey = Your access secret you generated in the above step
 - $roleArn = Enter your Role ARN from your amazon account.

+Run the script!
+Enjoy!